 - A. Stormwater Conveyance.
 The stormwater conveyance requirements of this chapter shall apply to all stormwater systems constructed with any development activity, except as follows... - Response: Following the City of Oregon City Stormwater and Grading Design Standards, a Storm Plan and a Preliminary Stormwater Report will be provided with subsequent DDP and construction permit applications demonstrating compliance with the provisions of this section.
-As detailed on the Utility Plan, Sheets C5.0 C5.3 included in Exhibit B.1, stormwater run-off will be collected and treated onsite through a mix of proposed mechanical and LIDA facilities prior to being released into the Clackamette Cove before entering the Clackamas River, a tributary to the Willamette River. - B. Stormwater Quantity Control.
-The stormwater quantity control requirements of this chapter shall apply to the following proposed activities, uses or developments... - Response: Stormwater runoff will be discharged to an existing public storm sewer system that has been found to adequately convey site flows from pervious conveyance studies as determined in the Drain Report Phase 1 Infrastructure, included as a technical appendix in the 2015 Preliminary Drainage Report included with prior submittals.
+Stormwater run-off will be collected and treated onsite through a mix of proposed mechanical and LIDA facilities prior to being released into the Clackamette Cove before entering the Clackamas River, a tributary to the Willamette River.

+B. Stormwater Quantity Control.
+The stormwater quantity control requirements of this chapter shall apply to the following proposed activities, uses or developments...

+Response: Stormwater runoff will be discharged to an existing public storm sewer system that has been found to adequately convey site flows from pervious conveyance studies as determined in the Drain Report - Phase 1 Infrastructure, included as a technical appendix in the 2015 Preliminary Drainage Report included with prior submittals.
 Details of drainage for the waterfront residences will be provided during the subsequent DDP submittal.
 Site drainage conveys to the Clackamas River and then Willamette River, which have adequate downstream conveyance capacity.
 Therefore, detention is not required for this project.

-- C. Stormwater Quality Control.
-The stormwater quality control requirements of this chapter shall apply to the following proposed activities, uses or developments: - Response: A Storm Plan and Preliminary Stormwater Report will be provided with subsequent DDP and construction permit submittals demonstrating compliance with the quality provisions of this section.
-Stormwater runoff will be treated onsite as shown on the Utility Plan, Sheets C5.0 C5.3 included in Exhibit B.1 through a mix of mechanical and LIDA facilities.
+C. Stormwater Quality Control.
+The stormwater quality control requirements of this chapter shall apply to the following proposed activities, uses or developments:

+Response: A Storm Plan and Preliminary Stormwater Report will be provided with subsequent DDP and construction permit submittals demonstrating compliance with the quality provisions of this section.
+Stormwater runoff will be treated onsite through a mix of mechanical and LIDA facilities.